By Cyrus Sanati

 FORTUNE -- Drive an hour northwest from Toronto along Highway 10 and you come across some of the best farmland in Canada.
 Folks here call it the Garden of Eden.
-Atop a 15,000-acre plateau sits a layer of dark dirt so perfectly balanced with clay and nutrients that it breaks apart in your hand like MOREScott Cendrowski, writer-reporter - Feb 15, 2012 5:00 AM ET
+Atop a 15,000-acre plateau sits a layer of dark dirt so perfectly balanced with clay and nutrients that it breaks apart in your hand like MOREScott Cendrowski, writer - Feb 15, 2012 5:00 AM ET

 Canada has good reason to celebrate: a relatively strong economy, healthy banks, and lower unemployment.
 Moreover, there's good reason to believe the future is bright for our northern neighbor.

 By Daryl G. Jones, Hedgeye

 There is no doubting American global dominance in both military and economic affairs.
 The United States is the world's reigning superpower and has been really since before the end of the Cold War.
 While the Soviet Union was MOREJul 1, 2011 11:15 AM ET